LeandervanAarde26/openwindowoverflow/README.md

 4. No API keys are required

-5. Ensure that you have a MongoDB database setup that follows the structure of the JSON file inside of the project.

-6. Ensure that Nodemon, Express and Mongo are installed as dependancies   </br>
+5. Ensure that Nodemon, Express and Mongo are installed as dependancies   </br>

-7. Place "dev" in package.json and to start the back end run the following in your terminal (ensure that code is running on port 5002) </br>
+6. Place "dev" in package.json and to start the back end run the following in your terminal (ensure that code is running on port 5002) </br>
    ```sh
    npm run dev
    ```